‘General Hospital’ Spoilers: Carly Offers Forgiveness, Jax Returns, And Lulu Has A Setback

 A post shared by Rocco Sacramone (@rocco_sacramone) on

 The sister relationship between Elizabeth (Rebecca Herbst) and Hayden (Rebecca Budig) will be growing this week.
 They will both bond over caring about addicts.
-Liz went through it with Lucky (Jonathan Jackson) and now Hayden is dealing with it with Finn (Michael Easton).
-General Hospital spoilers hint that there will be tough decisions made, especially because some of Finn’s demons will come to light this week.
-Sometimes caring about someone isn’t enough to save them and Hayden will have a tough decision to make when it comes down to walking away or seeing his recovery through.
+Liz went through it with Lucky (Jonathan Jackson), and now Hayden is dealing with it with Finn (Michael Easton).
+General Hospital spoilers hint that there will be tough decisions, especially because some of Finn’s demons will come to light this week.
+Sometimes caring about someone isn’t enough to save them, and Hayden will have a tough decision to make when it comes down to walking away or seeing his recovery through.

 Lulu (Emme Rylan) is going to do something compromising, and it will likely have to with Charlotte (Scarlett Fernandez).
 She has been going a little crazy since losing custody of her daughter and has now tried to cozy up to Nelle for easier access to Charlotte.
 Since Valentin has been made aware of the situation, Lulu is going to be watched carefully.
 General Hospital spoilers allude to a setback, though no specifics were given.
 Could she cross the line and give Valentin one more reason to retain full custody of Charlotte?